Mixing in an anharmonic potential well: Introduction

 Finally, we study the Coulomb potential generated by a particle density $F$.
-We will use the notation $F$ for the density in the physical phase space $\R^d \times \R^ d$ and $f = F \circ T$ for the density in action-angle coordinates.
+We will use the notation $F$ for the density in the physical phase space $\R^d \times \R^ d$ and $f = F \circ N$ for the density in action-angle coordinates.
 The motivation to consider the Coulomb potential in particular, is to take into account the gravitational self-interaction (the Vlasov--Poisson system).
 As in \cite{sCjL21}, the results that we prove remain insufficient to treat the nonlinear equation.
 This is natural, since we don't expect in general that $\bar f_0$ is a stationary state for the Vlasov--Poisson system.

 The Coulomb potential can be written as the integral of $F$ against a \emph{test function} with a singularity, which can be compensated by requiring some extra regularity of $F$.
 For a given $F$ defined in Euclidean space, we define the Coulomb potential generated by its particle density as the unique solution to

-We will assume that the the system with Hamiltonian $H(x,p)= |p|^2/2 + V(x)$ is integrable and denote $N: \T^d \times K \mapsto G \subset \R^d \times \R^d$ for the transformation from action-angle variables to the position and momentum, where $G$ is the open set of values of position and momenta for which this transformation is well-defined and invertible.
+We will assume that the system with Hamiltonian $H(x,p)= |p|^2/2 + V(x)$ is integrable and denote $N: \T^d \times K \mapsto G \subset \R^d \times \R^d$ for the transformation from action-angle variables to the position and momentum, where $G$ is the open set of values of position and momenta for which this transformation is well-defined and invertible.
 Then we have the following corollary.